wifitanmalo/fame_or_shame/README.md

-When you click the `+` button on the subject, a similar window to the previous one will appear, but with two new buttons: `Total` to calculate the total grades and a `Back` button to return to the subject menu.
+When you click the `+` button on the subject, a similar window to the previous one will appear, but with two new buttons: `Total` to calculate the total grades and a `<` button to return to the subject menu.
 Above the `+` button, the calculated value of the subject will be shown, displayed in green `#C5EF48` if you passed and in red `#FF6865` if you failed.